(All fields required)

 Surgical correction of vocal cord paralysis results in the creation of an opening into the airway that allows adequate respiration.
 This generally requires moving the vocal cord to a more lateral position or removing a portion of the vocal cord to increase airway size.
 In some cases, scarring within the larynx will tether the vocal cords, preventing their movements.
 Repairing these areas of scar can therefore return mobility to the vocal cords.

 In general, unilateral vocal cord paralysis requires no treatment.
 The airway is usually adequate.
 Voice production improves as the opposite mobile vocal cord compensates by crossing the midline to approximate the paralyzed vocal cord in its resting position.
 Vocal range and voice quality may not be completely normal.
 Voice quality can be improved in late childhood by surgically moving the paralyzed vocal cord closer to the midline to improve contact with the mobile vocal cord.

-For more information about the Divison of Pediatric Otolaryngology, or to refer a patient, contact us.
+For more information about the Divison of Pediatric Otolaryngology - Head and Neck Surgery, or to refer a patient, contact us.

 3333 Burnet Avenue, Cincinnati, Ohio 45229-3026 | 1-513-636-4200 | 1-800-344-2462 | TTY:1-513-636-4900